tirrrred/IaC-designs-and-archiecture/README.md

 # Infrastructure as Code

-Infrastructure as Code (IaC) is to define, maintain and operate your IT infrastructure as code.
-It requires to go away from the traditional GUI and writing single commands in CLI, and start defining your infrastructure as code, as a whole.
+Infrastructure as Code (IaC) is to define, provision, manage and operate your IT infrastructure as code.
+It requires to go away from the traditional GUI and writing single commands in CLI, and start defining your infrastructure as code.

 ## Why IaC
 First of all, lets start with why one should use IaC.

 Perhaps the main driver for going the IaC road is to *automate* you infrastructure operations, and thereby reducing lead times.
+With IaC it is easier to automate the deployment process.
+To get the full potential out of IaC one should incorporate CI/CD pipelines in the deployment process in order to increate speed, but also saftey, as the deployment process will be consistent, repeatable and not proned to manual errors.

 Another main advantage of IaC is *documentation*!
 If implemented IaC in a propper and wholistic way, all of your current infrastrcuture is maintaing in central configuration files.
 And you can actually trust the documentation for once.